Spanish conquest of the Aztec Empire: Scuttling the fleet and aftermath

-Men still loyal to the governor of Cuba planned to seize a ship and escape to Cuba, but Cortés moved swiftly to squash their plans.
+While in Vera Cruz, men still loyal to the governor of Cuba planned to seize a ship and escape to Cuba, but Cortés moved swiftly to squash their plans.
 Two leaders were condemned to be hanged; two were lashed, and one had his foot mutilated.
 To make sure such a mutiny did not happen again, he decided to scuttle his ships.

 There is a popular misconception that the ships were burned rather than sunk.
 This misconception has been attributed to the reference made by Cervantes de Salazár in 1546, as to Cortés burning his ships.
 This may have also come from a mistranslation of the version of the story written in Latin.

 With all of his ships scuttled, Cortés effectively stranded the expedition in central Mexico.
+Additionally, this was done in an effort to eliminate any possible chance to retreat, forcing Cortés' men to commit to further explore inland.
 However, it did not completely end the aspirations of those members of his company who remained loyal to the governor of Cuba.
 Cortés then led his band inland towards Tenochtitlan.

 In addition to the Spaniards, Cortés' force now included 40 Cempoalan warrior chiefs and at least 200 other natives whose task was to drag the cannon and carry supplies.
 The Cempoalans were accustomed to the hot climate of the coast, but they suffered immensely from the cold of the mountains, the rain, and the hail as they marched towards Tenochtitlan.